xriss/gamecake/readme.md

 For a linuxy build, the big required build/lib dependencies are luajit, luafilesystem and SDL2.
-You have two choices either install via a package manager, the following script should do that using apt.
+You have two choices either install via a package manager, the following script should do that along with making sure you have a basic build environment setup.
+If it does not work or you do not trust it then read it and install the bits it asks for yourself.

-	./apt-gets
+	./install-build-dependencies

-Or build them and install them from source which the following script will try to do.
+Some of the dependencies can be built them and installed them from source which the following script will try to do for luajit and sdl2.

 	build/install